Conservative State Value Estimation for Offline Reinforcement Learning: Related work

 \section{Related work}

-Compared to online RL, offline RL \citep{batch-rl, offline-rl_survey} suffers two critical inherent issues, i.e., the distribution drift introduced by off-policy learning and the out-of-distribution extrapolation in value estimation ~\citep{ostrovski2021difficulty, offline-rl_survey}.
-The common mind of offline RL algorithms is to incorporate conservatism or regularization into the online RL algorithms.
-Here we briefly review the prior work with a comparison to ours.
+The main idea behind offline RL algorithms is to incorporate conservatism or regularization into the online RL algorithms.
+Here, we briefly review prior work and compare it to our approach.

-\textbf{Conservative value estimation:} Prior offline RL algorithms regularize the learning policy close to the data or explicitly estimated behaviour policy) and penalize the exploration to the out-of-distribution region, via distribution correction estimation~\citep{dai2020coindice, yang2020off}, policy constraints with support matching ~\citep{wu2019behavior} and distributional matching~\cite{batch-rl, kumar2019stabilizing}, applying policy divergence based penalty on Q-functions~\citep{kostrikov2021offline, wang2020critic} or uncertainty-based penalty~\citep{agarwal2020optimistic} on Q-functions and conservative Q-function estimation~\citep{cql}.
-Besides, model-based algorithms~\citep{yu2020mopo} directly estimate dynamics uncertainty and translated it into reward penalty.
-Different from these prior work that imposes conservatism on state-action pairs or actions, ours directly does such conservative estimation on states and requires no explicit uncertainty quantification.
+\textbf{Conservative Value Estimation:} Prior offline RL algorithms regularize the learning policy to be close to the data or to an explicitly estimated behavior policy. and penalize the exploration ofthe OOD region, via distribution correction estimation~\citep{dai2020coindice, yang2020off}, policy constraints with support matching ~\citep{wu2019behavior} and distributional matching~\cite{batch-rl, kumar2019stabilizing}, applying policy divergence based penalty on Q-functions~\citep{kostrikov2021offline, wang2020critic} or uncertainty-based penalty~\citep{agarwal2020optimistic} on Q-functions and conservative Q-function estimation~\citep{cql}.
+Besides, model-based algorithms~\citep{yu2020mopo} directly estimate dynamics uncertainty and translate it into reward penalty.
+Different from this prior work that imposes conservatism on state-action pairs or actions, ours directly does such conservative estimation on states and requires no explicit uncertainty quantification.

-\textbf{In-sample algorithms: } AWR \cite{AWRPeng19} updates policy constrained on strictly in-sample states and actions, to avoid extrapolation on out-of-support points.
+\textbf{In-Sample Algorithms:} AWR \cite{AWRPeng19} updates policy constrained on strictly in-sample states and actions, to avoid extrapolation on out-of-support points.
 IQL\cite{kostrikov2021iql} uses expectile-based regression to do value estimation and AWR for its policy updates.
 AWAC\cite{nair2020awac}, whose actor is AWR, is an actor-critic algorithm to accelerate online RL with offline data.
 The major drawback of AWR method when used for offline RL is that the in-sample policy learning limits the final performance.